cBeaird/connect4/README.md

 # Connect4

-I have created the initial read me for the connect 4 game.
+Readme for the game of connect 4 a classic connection game where the goal is for each player to connect 4 game pieces in a row (vertical, horizontal, diagonal).